 Being able to picket your horse gives you peace of mind and the horse a chance to graze.

 Highlining a Horse or Mule

-Easy to use, the highline is the best way to tie comfortable tie your horses overnight.
+Easy to use, the highline is the best way to comfortably tie your horses overnight in the backcountry.

 How to Set a Rivet